 Understanding iShares Silver Trust's Unusual Options Activity

-On Tuesday, shares of iShares Silver Trust (NYSE:SLV) saw unusual options activity.
-After the option alert, the stock price moved down to $23.15.
+Shares of iShares Silver Trust (NYSE:SLV) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $23.34.

 - Option Type: SWEEP